-Bridgewater offers insight into feelings that are universally relatable but often remain buried.
-Constructed from wood, bones, fur and glass to symbolise memory and loss, she transforms these materials into tactile sculptures and multi-layered immersive installations.
-The materials are chosen specifically for their unique inherent qualities and these properties inform the work.
+Through her work, Bridgewater offers insight into feelings that are universally relatable but often remain buried.
+Constructed from wood, bronze, bones, fur and glass to symbolise memory and loss, she transforms materials into tactile sculptures and multi-layered immersive installations.
+These materials are chosen specifically for their unique inherent qualities and their properties inform the work.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.
 Privacy Policy